You are here:

 - Mr. Gilbert Mermer died on 3 September 2012 and Administration of the estate of the deceased was granted to Mrs. Elizabeth Mermer.

-On 9 December 2015, Mr. Salwai also commenced proceedings in Civil Case No. 945 of 2015 seeking rectific of leases 032 and 020.
+On 9 December 2015, Mr. Salwai also commenced proceedings in Civil Case No. 945 of 2015 seeking rectification of leases 032 and 020.

 The Evidence

-- Mrs. Mermer’sevidence was essentially contained in the following documents which she confirmed as her Sworn Statements in her
+- Mrs. Mermer’s evidence was essentially contained in the following documents which she confirmed as her Sworn Statements in her

 examination-in-chief and which were admitted in evidence as follows: